-The “One Health” concept is founded on an awareness of the major opportunities that exist to protect public health through policies aimed at preventing and controlling pathogens at the level of animal populations and at the interface between humans, animals, and the environment.
+The “One Health” concept is founded on an awareness of the major opportunities that exist to protect public health through policies aimed at preventing and controlling pathogens at the level of animal populations and the interface between humans, animals, and the environment.

 Putting the “One Health” vision into practice has been facilitated by a formal alliance among WHO, FAO, and the OIE.
 Rabies, zoonotic influenza viruses (those causing certain types of avian influenza, for instance), Global Early Warning and Response System, and antimicrobial resistance (AMR) have been selected as priorities.